vmallet/ida-plugins/README.md

 * [Adobe Flash disassembler](https://hex-rays.com/contests/2009/SWF/ReadMe.txt): The 2 plugins present in this archive will enable IDA to parse SWF files, load all SWF tags as segments for fast search and retrieval, parse all tags that can potentially contain ActionScript2 code, discover all such code(a dedicated processor module has been written for it) and even name the event functions acording to event handled in it (eg. OnInitialize).
 [Download](https://hex-rays.com/contests/2009/SWF/swf.zip)<br>
 _Language: C++_

+* [aidapal](https://github.com/atredispartners/aidapal): aiDAPal is an IDA Pro plugin that uses a locally running LLM that has been fine-tuned for Hex-Rays pseudocode to assist with code analysis.<br>
+_Updated: 2024 06 26 &nbsp;&nbsp; Language: Python_

 * [alleycat](https://github.com/devttys0/ida/tree/master/plugins/alleycat):
   * Finds paths to a given code block inside a function